• Skip to primary navigation

 • Drain the oil off your tinned salmon and place into a bowl along with spring onion, mayonnaise and sriracha.
 Stir well to combine.

-• Dampen your hands lightly with water.
-Place about half a cup of rice in your palm and make a little well in the centre.
-Scoop one tablespoon of your salmon mixture into the centre of the well.
+• Lightly dampen your hands with water to prevent the rice from sticking.
+Place about half a cup of rice in your palm and press it flat, creating a small well in the centre.

 • Gently press the rice around to enclose the filling.
 Using your fingers and thumb to form the corners, and your palm for the flat sides, shape your onigiri into a triangle.
 Press evenly so that the rice comes together tightly.